Vestibular Rehabilitation Therapy - VRT

-Patients who come to the Brainstorm with a vestibular disorder may have a variety of symptoms.
+Patients who come to the Brainstorm with a vestibular disorder may have various symptoms.
 Common symptoms of a vestibular disorder include dizziness, vertigo, and imbalance.
 Patients may also experience nausea, hearing changes, anxiety, fatigue, and trouble concentrating.

-At Brainstorm, patients with a vestibular disorder will receive a thorough evaluation to determine the type of vestibular deficit and its effect on the patient’s balance and quality of life.
+At Brainstorm, patients with a vestibular disorder will receive a thorough evaluation to determine the type of vestibular deficit and its effect on their balance and quality of life.

 The most commonly seen disorders at Brainstorm include: